Reconstruction of the 2003 Daylight Disc encounter witnessed by an engineer flying toward New Orleans.

 While the “banjo” shape is an outlier in modern reports, it shares characteristics with “teardrop” and “ellipsoid” craft often associated with high-speed oceanic transit.
 The witness’s observation of “vibrations or waves” moving across the surface is a critical technical detail.
 This could represent a plasma sheath or a gravitational distortion field.
 In many aviation encounters, such visual disturbances are reported just before a craft performs high-G maneuvers that would be impossible for conventional airframes.
 The sudden vertical acceleration witnessed over the Gulf of Mexico suggests a propulsion system that does not rely on aerodynamic lift, but rather on the manipulation of the surrounding medium.

 Structural Anomalies: The banjo shape is rare in modern ufology, which typically favors discs, triangles, or cigar shapes.
 This suggests a specialized design or a specific orientation of a more complex craft.
+The witness described it as 100 to 150 feet in length, appearing substantial and structured.

-Witness Credibility: The witness’s background as an Engineer is crucial.
+Witness Credibility: The witness’s professional background as an Engineer is crucial.
 Professionals in this field are trained in structural observation and are less likely to misidentify standard atmospheric phenomena or conventional aircraft.

 Photographic Evidence: The existence of a photograph (reported but often difficult to verify in secondary sources) makes this a high-value DD classification case.